International-Data-Spaces-Association/InformationModel/examples/README.md

 ## Example DATA2: Free download of raw, historical data

-The resource example [DATA1](DATA1.ttl) illustrates an easy, non-interactive access to historical data provided by the participant [PART1](PART1.ttl).
-The monthly traffic statistics collected during a year since 2000 are exposed for download as individual files (“artifacts”) via the Trusted Connector [CONN2](CONN2.ttl).
+The resource example [DATA1](DATA1.ttl) illustrates an easy, non-interactive access to historical data provided by the participant [PARTICIPANT_1](PARTICIPANT_1.ttl).
+The monthly traffic statistics collected during a year since 2000 are exposed for download as individual files (“artifacts”) via the Trusted Connector [CONNECTOR_2](CONNECTOR_2.ttl).
 The file names (e.g., `E1_20000101.csv`) encode by convention the discriminating parameters, i.e. the highway (e.g., `E37`), year (e.g., `2018`), month (e.g., `01`).
 The reports comprise tabular data in CSV format.
 The data may be used free of charge, the policy requires a credits attribution though.

 ## Example DATA3: On-line data query

-Example [DATA2](DATA2.ttl) introduces simple interactive features allowing the consumer to selectively retrieve content beyond the constraints of server-defined contents as in example [DATA1](DATA1.ttl) (e.g. statistics for a highway section across several years).
+Example [DATA3](DATA3.ttl) introduces simple interactive features allowing the consumer to selectively retrieve content beyond the constraints of server-defined contents as in example [DATA1](DATA1.ttl) (e.g. statistics for a highway section across several years).

-## Example APP1: Data App for content integration (system adapter)

-The photographs taken by a surveillance camera are injected into the mobile Connector environment [CONN1](CONN1.ttl) by means of the Data App [APP1](APP1.ttl) serving as a technology adapter.
-It implements a camera driver that accesses the raw digital content and exposes still images in various representations via a defined interface.

-## Example APP2: Data App for image anonymization
+## Example APP_RESOURCE: Data App for image anonymization

-The image content provided by [APP1](APP1.ttl) have to be anonymized prior to being forwarded to a Data Consumer.
-The Data App [APP2](APP2.ttl) accepts images of standard traffic scenarios in various file formats (e.g. PNG, JPG) recorded in compliance with the international norm [IEC 62676-4:2014](https://webstore.iec.ch/publication/7353).
+The Data App [APP_RESOURCE](APP_RESOURCE.ttl) accepts images of standard traffic scenarios in various file formats (e.g. PNG, JPG) recorded in compliance with the international norm [IEC 62676-4:2014](https://webstore.iec.ch/publication/7353).
 It is trained to locate particular personal information (e.g., the license plate of a car) and to apply image processing techniques to irreversibly obfuscate this information.
-The Data App is likewise deployed within the Mobile Connector [CONN1](CONN1.ttl), i.e. at the source of image recording, in order to prevent the disclosure of unprocessed content.
+The Data App is likewise deployed within the Mobile Connector [CONNECTOR_1](CONNECTOR_1.ttl), i.e. at the source of image recording, in order to prevent the disclosure of unprocessed content.

 # Infrastructure components

-## Example CONN1: Mobile, base connector
+## Example CONNECTOR_1: Mobile, base connector

 Connectors are the central building blocks, the edge nodes of the IDS network.
-The example Connector [CONN1](CONN1.ttl) is deployed on a mobile sensor platform located close to a traffic hot spot.
-It hosts a data processing pipeline where image data received form APP1 is fed into APP2.
+The example Connector [CONNECTOR_1](CONNECTOR_1.ttl) is deployed on a mobile sensor platform located close to a traffic hot spot.

-## Example CONN2: Trusted connector
+## Example CONNECTOR_2: Trusted connector

-The Trusted Connector [CONN2](CONN2.ttl) represents a hardened version of the Connector runtime, a certified platform for data integration, processing and publishing maintained by the participant [PART1](PART1.ttl) as part of its data provisioning infrastructure.
+The Trusted Connector [CONNECTOR_2](CONNECTOR_2.ttl) represents a hardened version of the Connector runtime, a certified platform for data integration, processing and publishing maintained by the participant [PARTICIPANT_1](PARTICIPANT_1.ttl) as part of its data provisioning infrastructure.

 ## Example TRUSTED_CONNECTOR: Trusted connector

-The TRUSTED_CONNECTOR [TRUSTED_CONNECTOR](TRUSTED_CONNECTOR.ttl) is based on the [CONN2](CONN2.ttl) example with additional comments.
+The TRUSTED_CONNECTOR [TRUSTED_CONNECTOR](TRUSTED_CONNECTOR.ttl) is based on the [CONNECTOR_2](CONNECTOR_2.ttl) example with additional comments.

-## Example BROKER1: Logistics broker
+## Example BROKER: Logistics broker

-Because of the vast amount of resources a dedicated Broker for the "logistics domain" is operated by the service provider [PART2](PART2.ttl).
+Because of the vast amount of resources a dedicated Broker for the "logistics domain" is operated by the service provider [PARTICIPANT_2](PARTICIPANT_2.ttl).
 Next to a customer-oriented GUI the data registry exposes a series of service interfaces (APIs) for lif-cycle management (publication,updated, removal) and search of content offerings.

-## Example APPSTORE1: General purpose AppStore
+## Example APPSTORE: General purpose AppStore

-The example AppStore [APPSTORE1](APPSTORE1.ttl) maintains metadata and software resources across IDS communities and providers.
-The software company PART2 advertises and distributes its Data Apps (e.g. APP2) via that registry.
+The example AppStore [APPSTORE](APPSTORE.ttl) maintains metadata and software resources across IDS communities and providers.
+The software company PARTICIPANT_2 advertises and distributes its Data Apps (e.g. APP_RESOURCE) via that registry.

 # Participants

-## Example PART1: European traffic data provider)
+## Example PARTICIPANT_1: European traffic data provider)

-The hypothetical "Highway monitoring and statistics agency" acts as a data provider [PART1](PART1.ttl).
+The hypothetical "Highway monitoring and statistics agency" acts as a data provider [PARTICIPANT_1](PARTICIPANT_1.ttl).
 It maintains a large-scale infrastructure for monitoring, analysis and prediction of highway utilization statistics in European context.
-The agency has deployed a range of mobile connectors (e.g. CONN1) for distributed collection and publication of geotagged, regional sensor data, likewise a secure connector (CONN2) for sharing valuable statistics reports and predictions.
+The agency has deployed a range of mobile connectors (e.g. CONNECTOR_1) for distributed collection and publication of geotagged, regional sensor data, likewise a secure connector (CONNECTOR_2) for sharing valuable statistics reports and predictions.

-## Example PART2: Software development and service provision
+## Example PARTICIPANT_2: Software development and service provision

-The participant App4Traffic GmbH ([PART2](PART2.ttl)) provides a wide range of software development, consultancy and data hosting services and thus implements multiple roles within the IDS ecosystem.
-Based in Switzerland (Musterstraße 2, Zürich) the SME develops and distributes IDS Data Apps (e.g. APP1) and serves customers like PART3 with advanced analytics services based upon data from PART1.
+The participant App4Traffic GmbH ([PARTICIPANT_2](PARTICIPANT_2.ttl)) provides a wide range of software development, consultancy and data hosting services and thus implements multiple roles within the IDS ecosystem.
+Based in Switzerland (Musterstraße 2, Zürich) the SME develops and distributes IDS Data Apps and serves customers like PARTICIPANT_3 with advanced analytics services based upon data from PARTICIPANT_1.

-## Example PART3: Global logistics company
+## Example PARTICIPANT_3: Global logistics company

 The international "Supercargo Logistics" company provides services around the globe with subsidiaries in a number of countries, among others Supercargo GmbH - headquarters - (Musterstraße 5, Köln, Deutschland), Supercargo OOO (Yлица пример 120, Москва), and Supercargo Ltd. (Sample Road 15c, Hongkong).
 Their businesses are thus subject to international, national and optionally some custom regulations (legal areas).
 The organization complies with the ISIC classification rev. 4 and has ISIC code 4923 (freight transport via road).
 The company retrieves live traffic monitoring data, in order to supply its drivers with up-to-date traffic information, efficient routing and timely hazard warnings.